-Year One Subject Descriptions (900 hours) Health and Safety in the Office (10 hours) This module covers occupational health and safety, specifically in offices and at computer workstations.
-It covers the health implications of sedentary work at a computer workstation.
-Knowledge and Skills Duties and responsibilities.
-Risk Management.
-Identify and assess Occupational Health and Safety risks at computer workstations.
-Recommend and communicate solutions to Occupational Health and Safety Risks.
-Level Design Fundamentals (140 hours) This subject is an introduction to Level Design as well as basic 3D modeling, texturing and lighting.
+(135 clock hours/5 credit hours) This subject is an introduction to Level Design as well as basic 3D modeling, texturing, and lighting.
 Learners will get insights into basic design and art principles and learn the necessary industry standard vocabulary when working with artists.
 The subject teaches a basic understanding of how the process behind 3D art works and how to properly estimate time frames for it.
-It is not only relevant for the learners own ability to create art, but it also provides a deeper understanding when communicating in development teams.
+It is not only relevant for the learner's own ability to create art, but it also provides a deeper understanding when communicating in development teams.
 Learners will gain skills in Autodesk Maya, covering all relevant topics needed to create basic inanimate 3D objects and environments.
-We also take a look at Adobe Photoshop basics.
+We will also look at Adobe Photoshop basics.
 The emphasis of the subject is focused on the development process of the level design rather than the final art.
-Gameplay should be taken into account, including techniques and principles based around conception.
-The outcome of this subject should be a full level using created 3D art, textures and lighting while the learner also considered game design principles.
-Knowledge and Skills Learn basics of the Digital Art pipeline and its needs and timetables.
-Understand the requirements of art design in gameplay and user experience.
-Design Prototyping Fundamentals (140 hours) This subject is designed to introduce the learner to the fundamental theories of programming and the general procedures and logic in developing programming code.
-Building on these basic skills, the learner will move on to reading, modifying and debugging code in existing projects and eventually build the knowledge and skills necessary to script (program) game elements in new projects.
+Gameplay should be considered, including techniques and principles based around conception.
+The outcome of this subject should be a full level using created 3D art, textures, and lighting while the learner also considered game design principles.

+- Learn basics of the Digital Art pipeline and its needs and timetables. - Understand the requirements of art design in gameplay and user experience.

+Design Prototyping Fundamentals

+(120 clock hours/5 credit hours) This subject is designed to introduce the learner to the fundamental theories of programming and the general procedures and logic in developing programming code.
+Building on these basic skills, the learner will move on to reading, modifying, and debugging code in existing projects and eventually build the knowledge and skills necessary to script (program) game elements in new projects.
 From the perspective of a designer, this subject will help the learner gain an appreciation of the role a programmer has in a game development team, and help the designer gain a better understanding of the challenges they would encounter when working with programmers.
 Furthermore, the learner will become more experienced and be better equipped to deal with coding and scripting issues and become more self-sufficient when it comes to developing functionality in games and software.

-Knowledge and Skills Learn basics of the Programming pipeline and its needs and timetables.
-Knowledge and skills to identify and document software bugs.
-Understand the opportunities and limitations when merging art and programming.
+- Learn basics of the Programming pipeline and its needs and timetables. - Knowledge and skills to identify and document software bugs. - Understand the opportunities and limitations when merging art and programming.